ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/configuration/put-serverwide-client-configuration.dotnet.markdown

-﻿# Operations : How to Put Server-Wide Client Configuration?
+﻿# Operations : How to Put Server-Wide Client Configuration

 **PutServerWideClientConfigurationOperation** is used to save server-wide client configuration on the server.
-It allows you to override client's settings remotely.
+It allows you to override the client's settings remotely.

-{NOTE `ClientConfiguration` defined at database level overrides server-wide client configuration. /}
+{NOTE `ClientConfiguration` defined at database level overrides the server-wide client configuration. /}

 ## Syntax